andgc02/Festinest/apps/mobile/README.md

 - Optional metadata (e.g. `genres`, `status`, `sources`, `lastUpdated`) can be stored alongside core fields—everything is merged when seeding.
 - After seeding, spot-check Firestore to ensure every `festival.lineup[].artistId` has a matching artist document.
 - The seeder now batches writes and will warn if a festival lineup or schedule references an unknown artist or omits required slot metadata (day, stage, time).
+- Use `npm run seed:festivals -- --dry-run` to preview writes or `--validate` to fail CI on validation warnings without mutating Firestore.